ParisNeo/lollms-webui/endpoints/docs/lollms_client_js/README.md

 const translatedText = await tasksLibrary.translateTextChunk("Hello, world!", "french");
 console.log(translatedText);

-const summary = await tasksLibrary.summarizeText("This is a long text that needs to be summarized.", "short");
+const summary = await tasksLibrary.summarizeText("This is a long text that needs to be summarized.", 512);
 console.log(summary);
 ```